 While clutter does not increase the odds of you getting bed bugs, it could prolong the infestation as there are many more places for the bugs to hide.
 Once the bugs enter your home, they will find the best hiding places around your bed or couch.
 The more clutter around these areas, the harder it will be to locate and detect the bugs, which can lead to a large infestation.
 Once the infestation has been identified, treatment can be started.
 The more clutter there is, though, the harder it is during a treatment.
 Every additional object in your room is another place the bugs could be hiding under.
 To ensure the best treatment if you do end up getting bed bugs, it is best to declutter your house BEFORE an infestation occurs.
 Avoid piling clothes and books near your bed, as these make perfect hiding places for bed bugs.
 READ MORE

 For more information on how the danger of clutter in your home, CLICK HERE

 Be Smart when you Travel and Take Precautions

-Once you know what bed bugs look like and the evidence they leave behind, it is a good idea to inspect any place you sleep outside of your home, such as a hotel or motel in order to avoid bed bug spread.
-It may be challenging to find evidence on sheets as those are frequently changed in the hospitality industry, so you will want to check the mattress, box spring, bed frame, headboards, and nightstands as well.
+Once you know what bed bugs look like and the evidence they leave behind, it is a good idea to inspect any place you sleep outside of your home, such as a hotel or motel, in order to detect any signs of a bed bug infestation so you can prevent spreading them.

-If You Find Bed Bugs
+What to do If You Find Bed Bugs